osism/documentation/source/development/commit-messages.rst

    * Reposistory for  meeting mintues

-   Signed-off-by: Mathias Fechner <fechner@osism.tech>
+   Signed-off-by: Max Mustermann <mustermann@osism.tech>

    * insert new line at the end

-   Signed-off-by: Mathias Fechner <fechner@osism.tech>
+   Signed-off-by: Max Mustermann <mustermann@osism.tech>

    * yaml-linting

-   Signed-off-by: Mathias Fechner <fechner@osism.tech>
+   Signed-off-by: Max Mustermann <mustermann@osism.tech>

 This commit message should look like the following after the squash merge.
 Commits that were added in a PR just to make the CI happy do not need to be